elima123/cnn_itesm/README.md

 - Classification threshold: 0.5
 - Random seed: 42

 The close alignment between training and validation curves suggests that overfitting is minimal despite the high performance achieved.
 Furthermore, the confusion matrix shows that the model correctly classified 43 out of 51 samples, with only 3 false positives and 5 false negatives, resulting in a high level of reliability across both classes.
-The recall metric remains close to 100% for the validation set during most epochs, demonstrating the model’s capability to identify positive cases while maintaining the balanced.
+The recall metric remains close to 100% for the validation set during most epochs, demonstrating the model’s capability to identify positive cases while maintaining balanced performance across both classes.

 ![Confusion matrix](./reports/resnet50/confusion_matrix.png)
 ![Loss metric](./reports/resnet50/loss.png)